cabforum/cabforum.org/README.md

 # cabforum.org website

+> [!TIP]
+> For more detailed instructions please see the wiki: https://wiki.cabforum.org/books/forum/chapter/website

 ## Adding new post such as ballots and minutes

 It's easy to add pages, posts or upload files video the online editor provided by GitHub.